TakiDev1/JSD-Backup/replit.md

 - Added achievement unlocks and progress tracking during checkout process
 - Built notification system with multiple deal types (flash sales, bundles, limited time offers)
 - Enhanced user experience with contextual upselling that doesn't feel intrusive
+- Optimized notification frequency to reduce spam - urgent popups only show on weekends
+- Repositioned floating notifications to top-right to avoid interference with navigation
+- Reduced notification frequency across all pages for better user experience
+- Made bottom banner persistent while making other notifications more subtle and less frequent

 ### June 26, 2025
 - Completed comprehensive redesign of admin panel and profile dashboards with modern aesthetic